nortizcode/100DaysOfCode/r1-log.md

 Took a couple days off but started up by going back and working on JavaScript today.

 ### RID24
-Took a break from JavaScript today and worked on python on codeacademy
+Took a break from JavaScript today and worked on python on codeacademy.

+### RID25
+Today I changed some stuff on my portfolio and worked on JavaScript.
+I also applied to a entry level web developer job.